tam-carre/metalborn/webapp/docs/Elm_encapsulation_best_practices.md

 # Elm encapsulation best practices

-Encapsulation in Elm is a topic that I haven't come across much, and I ended up learning through experience what I personally find effective.
-Here are the practices I apply on this project and writing Elm in general.
+Might be basic to experienced Elmers, but it took me real life experience to get a good grasp on this topic.
+Here are some encapsulation practices I apply on this project:

 ## Goals